Beaver-Notes/Beaver-Notes/user-guides/installation.md

 #### &#x20;**🍺 HomeBrew**

-To install Beaver Notes through HomeBrew and get the convinience of easy upgradability run the following commands in your mac's terminal
+To install Beaver Notes through HomeBrew and get the convenience of easy upgradability run the following commands in your mac's terminal

 Add the tap to Homebrew